-The following sections outline how Accountant's Copy works.
-It also explains what you can and can't do in an Accountant's Copy.
+The following sections outline how an Accountant's Copy works.
+It also explains what you can and can't do in the Accountant's Copy.

 Rather than saving the Accountant’s Copy file on your computer or thumb drive, the Accountant's Copy feature transfers files between accountants and clients through Intuit servers.

 The following process illustrates the Accountant's Copy feature workflow:

 - The client creates an Accountant's Copy to send to the accountant for review and editing.
 The client can continue to work on current items in the working file (.QBW).

 - QuickBooks Desktop saves the Accountant’s Copy as an export file (.QBX) to the Intuit server.

 - This triggers the system to send an email with a download link for the export file to the accountant.